libsdl-org/SDL_shader_tools/docs/README-shader-language-quickstart.md

 uninitialized variables.
 When possible, we'll throw away the default value if we see an assignment between declaration and first use, but that's our problem, not yours.

+## Variables can be declared anywhere in a function.

+Old, old C needed them to be at the top of a block, before any code; this is not required here.
+Like C, you can't use a variable above the line where it's declared.

 ## Variable initialization can't reference itself.